hisck/ConfigManager/README.md

 [local]
 localhost

-[webservice]
+[ec2]

-It doesn't have to be like the example above, but the playbook will look for the tag [webservice] in order to put the newly created EC2 instance in the hosts file.
+It doesn't have to be like the example above, but the playbook will look for the tag [ec2] in order to put the newly created EC2 instance in the hosts file.

 To run the createEC2Instance you use the following command : `ansible-playbook -K createEC2Instance.yml`